 The rest of the afternoon there were stream crossings, reindeer sightings and the high alpine scenery from the valley just stopped me in my tracks continually.

-Not too far from Sälka I had to cross this very sad bridge (below).
+Not too far from Sälka I had to cross a very sad bridge.
 I can report that it held my weight and is still standing.
 But I think that it is in need of some repairs.

 It was about 16:30 pm when I made it to my destination Sälka for the day.
 The huts are located on this little rise that you can see below.
 I stopped a little before the huts and found a nice location on my own not far from a stream.
 There were reindeer all around feeding.
 It was like a fairy tale story that just didn’t end for me.
 I just couldn’t get enough of this nature.